 • Include standard box in InTouch during the legislative session that has a link to the LD Web site: www.maine.gov/legis/lio/publications.htm

 • Participate with city of Waterville’s LaFleur airport committee.
+Monitor activity.
 Encourage strategic plan development and marketing.

 • Partner with other organizations as opportunities arise to educate our membership on issues that may affect their business.

 • Continue and host “Meet the Reps”.
-Secure sponsor.
+Secure sponsors.

 • Review and update White Papers.